Maitland Family Summary

 Jamaica, either "directly" or by freed slaves taking the employer's

-properties associated with our family; I have spent many days in the Archives
+several properties associated with our family; I have spent many days in the

-and Registrar General’s Department to try and find out a bit more of the
+Archives and Registrar General’s Department to try and find out a bit more of

-Maitland family of Jamaica.
-The records of the 18th and early 19th
+the Maitland family of Jamaica.
+The records of the 17th to early

-centuries, the period I am concerned with, are extensive and generally in
+19th centuries, the period I am concerned with, are extensive and

-good condition.
-Most of those who died in Jamaica left wills and inventories
+generally in good condition.
+Most of those who died in Jamaica left wills and

-of their personal property were made, the majority of which have survived.
+inventories of their personal property were made, the majority of which have

-These documents reveal much of a person’s position at death although the inventories
+survived.
+These documents reveal much of a person’s position at death

-do not include real estate.
-All significant commercial transactions were
+although the inventories do not include real estate.
+All significant commercial

-goldmine of historical and genealogical information.
-The Archives also hold
+a potential goldmine of historical and genealogical information.
+The Archives

-Land Grant documents, including some directly granted to our ancestors.
-There
+also hold Land Grant documents, including some directly granted to our

-is a lifetime’s work to be done – good excuse for returning to Jamaica.
+ancestors.
+There is a lifetime’s work to be done – good excuse for returning

 For some years, early in my life as an amateur genealogist for my branch